Scripts are used in many places in PYXI. These include:

 Typically, any link between two record types results in a ‘list’ Field of the ‘parent’ record.
 These are either predefined (such as People as a Field of Organisation), or are generated as a result of a Field that holds a reference to another (‘linked’) record.
 See the LinkedRecord… fields of Field for full details.

-Similar to the EACH structure, the chosen variable is set to each record in turn, enabling it to be referenced in calculations inside the loop structure.
+The chosen variable is set to each record in turn, enabling it to be referenced in calculations inside the loop structure.

 A Template Script example, assuming this is part of a script evaluated on an Organisation record: